ascpial/ComputerCreate/README.md

 I you want to contribute, you can open a pull request and I will take a look at it.

-## Planing
+## Plans

-The pack is not fully released yet, as some textures are missing (items textures and some GUIs).
-I will consider this pack complete when I release these textures, but I will update the pack if the Create mod team update there textures.

-There is also plan to support other mod centered on Create and ComputerCraft, such as [CC:CB](https://modrinth.com/mod/cccbridge).
+The pack is globally finished, with all blocks and items textures.

+Support for other mods focused on Computer Craft is planned (maybe), such as [CC:CB](https://modrinth.com/mod/cccbridge) and Advanced Peripherals.

 ## Reuse this resourcepack